jasonleonhard/geminate/README.md

 # Congratulations!
 You have just created and publically pushed your first version of a ruby gem!

+___

-# Warning: To change any gem after its been uploaded to rubygems you own you must version it
+### Warning: To change any gem you own, after it has been uploaded to rubygems, you must version it

 #### geminate.gemspec